daniel-e/papr/README.md

 # Papr

-Papr is a tool to manage and quickly access scientific papers from the command line.
+Papr is a tool to manage and quickly access scientific papers on the command line.

 **Features**

-* **Fast search:** search in the title of papers via regular expressions.
+* **Fast search:** search in the title of papers via regular expressions or trigrams.
 * **Notes:** create notes for each paper.
-* **Rating of papers:** rate your papers via five star rating system.
+* **Rating of papers:** rate your papers via a five star rating system.
 * **Tags:** assign each paper different tags.
+* **Import from arXiv:** automatically import papers with title and abstract from arXiv

 ![papr](screenshot.png)